-It is the responsibility of the Program Participant to ensure that any chemical use in forest management avoids the use of chemicals on the WHO type 1A and 1B list of prohibited chemicals.
-In the rare exception where a Program Participant believes a variance on the prohibition on the use of a WHO type 1A and 1B chemical is warranted, the Program Participant will submit their rationale to their certification body for approval.
+It is the responsibility of the Certified Organization to ensure that any chemical use in forest management avoids the use of chemicals on the WHO type 1A and 1B list of prohibited chemicals.
+In the rare exception where a Certified Organization believes a variance on the prohibition on the use of a WHO type 1A and 1B chemical is warranted, the Certified Organization will submit their rationale to their certification body for approval.
 The certification body will then monitor the chemical usage approved under this variance, should this variance be approved.

-The WHO type 1A and 1B list of prohibited chemicals is at: http://www.who.int/ipcs/publications/pesticides_hazard_2009.pdf
+The WHO type 1A and 1B list of prohibited chemicals is at: https://apps.who.int/iris/bitstream/handle/10665/44271/9789241547963_eng.pdf?sequence=1&isAllowed=y